One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Te Puke Golf Club is one of my personal favourites in the Bay of Plenty.

 One of the best parts of Te Puke is simply the great atmosphere around the club.
-It has a relaxed and welcoming vibe that makes it a very enjoyable place to play.
+It has a relaxed and welcoming feel that makes it a very enjoyable place to play.

 Ōhope Beach Golf Links